 1940s – 1955

 The Hertz logo from 1940 to 1955 reflects a time of post-war growth and the expansion of American road culture.
 During this era, Hertz had already established itself as a market leader.
-After World War II, the car production and highway construction boom matched Hertz’s expansion.
+After World War II, the boom in car production and highway construction matched Hertz’s expansion.
 The logo’s forward-looking fonts and colors symbolize the company’s innovation, like in 1950 when it became the first to offer a car rental payment card.

 Black symbolizes the open road, wide and full of potential, while yellow highlights the brand’s bright outlook and easily recognizable services.
 The slogan “Driv-Ur-Self System” captures the spirit of independence and personal empowerment.
 Cars represented more than just transportation; they were symbols of freedom, adventure, and confidence.
 The phrase “The World’s Largest” isn’t just about size; it suggests a pioneering spirit and leadership position.